linhtran1788/AHValidation/README.markdown

 `+addRuleToObject:keyPath:lowerBound:upperBound:message:`

-The lowerBound and upperBound parameters function in much the same way as the minLength/maxLength parameters of the `AHStringLengthRule` class.
+The lowerBound and upperBound parameters function in much the same way as the `minLength`/`maxLength` parameters of the `AHStringLengthRule` class.
 If the property to be tested is not of `NSNumber` type, the class will attempt to coerce the value to a `double` by using the `doubleValue` method.
 If the receiving type does not implement `doubleValue`, an exception will be thrown.
-In general, this class should only be used to validate `NSNumber`s and strings whose contents can be correctly coerced to double type.
+In general, this class should only be used to validate `NSNumbers` and strings whose contents can be correctly coerced to double type.
 Hopefully, this rule can be made more robust in the future.

 ### AHRegexRule

 This class provides validation of string types against regexes.
 The rule passes if the property being tested has a match for the expression specified at rule creation time.
 The underlying `NSRegularExpression` object can be replaced at runtime.
 The class provides the following method for adding a regex rule to an object:

+`+addRuleToObject:keyPath:expression:message:`

-`+addRuleToObject:keyPath:expression:message:`, where the expression parameter takes a string to be compiled into a regular expression object.
-The matching is currently done in a case-insensitive manner, and allows the use of special characters `^` and `$` to mark the beginning and end of line, respectively.
+The expression parameter takes a string to be compiled into a regular expression object.
+The matching is currently done in a case-insensitive manner, and allows the use of special characters `^` and `$` to anchor the match to the beginning and end of line, respectively.
 If other matching options are required, they can be added by a subclass of this rule class.

 ### AHObjectEqualityRule

 This class provides validation of equality between properties on different objects.
 The rule passes if the objects are equal on the basis of the first object's `isEqual:` method.
-If the classes are not comparable (i.e., if the second object cannot be compared to the first object using the first's `isEqual` method), the result of this rule is undefined, including the possibility of a runtime exception.
+If the classes are not comparable (i.e., if the second object cannot be compared to the first object using the first's `isEqual:` method), the result of this rule is undefined, including the possibility of a runtime exception.

 ## Extending the Library with New Rule Types